top of page

 Vertical Planters

-Vertical planters are a great way to utilize the vertical space in your balcony or small space.
+Vertical planters are a great way to make use of vertical space in your balcony or small space.
 You can create your own DIY vertical planter using materials such as PVC pipes, wooden pallets, or even shoe organizers.
 Alternatively, you can purchase pre-made vertical planters from garden centers or online stores.

 Hanging Planters